Mixed sub-fractional Brownian motion and drift estimation of related Ornstein-Uhlenbeck process: Preliminaries

-Using the operator above, we can define the divergence-type integral for mfBm. \begin{defn} Let $H>1/2$ and $u$ be a stochastic process $u(\omega): [0,T]\rightarrow \mathcal{H}$ such that $\mathcal{G}^*u$ is Skorohod integral with respect to the standard Brownian motion $B(t)$.
+\begin{defn} Let $u$ be a stochastic process such that for every trajectory it is a mapping from the interval $[0,T]$ to $\mathcal{H}$ and $\mathcal{G}^*u$ is Skorohod integrable with respect to the standard Brownian motion $B_t$.
 Then we define the extended Wiener integral of $u$ with respect to the mfBm $\xi$ as